 If direction differs between this policy and external regulations, sponsor or donor terms, or other internal policy or procedures, the more restrictive instruction will apply.

 This policy is intended to ensure that Harvard University resources are used properly in purchasing activities.
 Consistent adherence to the policy provides the reliability and assurance that purchasing activities meet regulatory requirements and sound business practice for acquisitions, contracts and third-party arrangements.

 The University expects individuals to make sound and ethical purchasing and contracting decisions that will ensure the continued and efficient operation of the University.

 All Harvard University personnel at all schools, tubs, local units, Affiliate Institutions, Allied Institutions and University-wide initiatives must comply with this policy, as well as any non-employees making purchases on behalf of the University.
-This includes purchases made with a Purchasing Card (PCard), Corporate Card, purchase orders and payment requests generated using the Harvard Crimson Online Marketplace (HCOM), petty cash or electronic commerce, other systems used by Harvard (e.g., Aleph, Sutherland Global, PRESTO, etc.) as well as legitimate purchases of goods and services purchased with personal funds and later reimbursed.
+This includes purchases made with a Purchasing Card (PCard), Corporate Card, purchase orders and payment requests generated using Buy-to-Pay (B2P), petty cash or electronic commerce, other systems used by Harvard (e.g., Sutherland Global, PRESTO, etc.) as well as legitimate purchases of goods and services purchased with personal funds and later reimbursed.

-Keywords: Procurement, Uniform Guidance (UG), contract, bid, special purchases, purchasing, HCOM, purchase orders, POs, purchase requests, PRs, standing orders, SO, conflict of interest, tax exemption, ROPPA, bid, RFP, Request for Proposal, thresholds, SAM, debarrment, vendor justificaiton form, VJF
+Keywords: Procurement, Uniform Guidance (UG), contract, bid, special purchases, purchasing, HCOM, buy-to-pay, B2P, purchase orders, POs, purchase requests, PRs, standing orders, SO, conflict of interest, tax exemption, ROPPA, bid, RFP, Request for Proposal, thresholds, SAM, debarment, vendor justificaiton form, VJF, sponsored